 To grant users access to the extension, Looker admins must:

-- Confirm that users are assigned to a role with
+- Confirm that users are assigned to a role with at least the

 Example: Data Dictionary Extension

 develop permissions or that have Model Set access not set to All will need a Looker admin to grant them